 - It’s more expensive than the original version

-Garmin Vivofit Jr 2 is a well thought-out upgrade of the original Jr. And it’s such a fun fitness tracker built to instill healthy habit in your child at a young age.
+Garmin Vivofit Jr 2 is a well-thought-out upgrade of the original Jr. And it’s such a fun fitness tracker built to instill healthy habits in your child at a young age.

 Lightweight and comfortable, your little one can have this on their wrist for as long as they want without feeling the load.